-Day 12 – Taormina and ‘volcanic’ grapes
+Day 12 – Taormina and ‘Volcanic’ Grapes

-On the way out of the Etna region we stop at Taormina, a city carved out of mountains, full of Greek archeological sites, amphitheaters, and art, a true gem.
-From that elevation, the view of the sea and Etna is just spectacular!
-You have the time to tour the town and shop at your leisure in the many characteristic small “botteghe”.
-Also make some time to visit the Greek amphitheater and archeological site (the entrance fee and the English audio-guide for this site is included in the tour).
-Back to the hotel in the evening.
+On the way out of the Etna region, we stop at Taormina, a city carved out of mountains and full of Greek archaeological sites, amphitheatres and art – a true gem.
+From this elevation, the view of the sea and Etna is just spectacular.
+You will have time to tour the town and shop at your leisure in the many characteristic small “botteghe”.
+Also, make some time to visit the Greek amphitheatre and archaeological site (the entrance fee and English audio-guide for this site is included in the tour).
+We will then go back to the hotel in the evening.

-Day 13 – A taste of Ragusa & Modica: Chocolate, Olive Oil & Baroque
+Day 13 – A Taste of Ragusa & Modica: Chocolate, Olive Oil & Baroque

-Olive groves are emblematic of Sicily and are picture perfect places to visit: the grey green trees with their gnarled bodies, the expanses of rolling hills and craggy paths, the traditional wooden tools mixed with new technology.
-This is exactly what we also see today at an olive grove and mill that produces DOP Monti Iblei extra virgin olive oil.
-We taste what makes this DOP (Denomination of Protected Origin) unique and worth protecting and recognizing as a regional, Sicilian product alongside a number of other olive oils that has made this family an outstanding producer in the country.
+Olive groves are emblematic of Sicily and are picture perfect places to visit with their grey-green trees with gnarled bodies, expanses of rolling hills and craggy paths and traditional wooden tools mixed with new technology.
+This is exactly what we see today at an olive grove and mill that produces DOP Monti Iblei extra virgin olive oil.
+We taste what makes this DOP (Denomination of Protected Origin) unique and worth protecting as a regional Sicilian product alongside a number of other olive oils that have made this family an outstanding producer.

 Day 14 – The Greek Sicily: Agrigento and the Valle dei Templi

-This morning we will visit the Cerasuolo di Vittoria DOCG wine area and stop for a tasting at a small top-quality producer.
-Heading west we stop in Agrigento where we visit the “Valle dei Templi”, an UNESCO World Heritage site and an incredible example of preserved Greek architecture from the 4th century.
+This morning, we visit the Cerasuolo di Vitoria DOCG wine area and stop for a tasting with a small top-quality producer.
+Heading west, we stop in Agrigento and visit the “Valle dei Templi”, a UNESCO World Heritage site and an incredible example of preserved Greek architecture from the 4th century.
 This site is also one of the largest archeological sites in the world, spanning 1,300 ha.
-The entrance fee and English audio-guide is included in the tour.
-Our professional historian guide Simona is one of our favourites of the tour!
+The entrance fee and English audio guide is included in the tour, and our professional historian guide Simona is one of our favourites of the tour!

-Day 15 – Wine and salt: a winning combination!
+Day 15 – Wine and Salt: A Winning Combination!

-Arrivedeci dinner in Marsala.
+Arrivederci dinner in Marsala.

-After breakfast we depart for the Palermo airport where our tour ends.
+After breakfast, we depart for the Palermo airport where our tour ends.